IceTheCoder/light-game/README.md

 Blog: https://icethedev2.github.io/

+## Notices
+- If you encounter issues with the light's size and intensity (such as a gradual increase in size and intensity without moving the cursor), try plugging in your device.
+- If the issue persists, adjust your graphics settings or check for driver updates for your graphics card or monitor.
+- If the issue still persists, post an issue on this GitHub repo with as much information as possible about the issue.

 ## License
 This repository is licensed under the MIT license with an added attribution.
 Read LICENSE for more information.